sara-nl/swiftdocs/source/index.rst

 .. _contents:

 ******************
-Grid documentation
+SWIFT documentation
 ******************

-Welcome to the documentation for using the Grid services at `SURFsara`_.
-The information in this tutorial will help you get started with the Grid, learn best techniques to successfully port your application to the Grid infrastructure and stay up-to-date with our system developments.
+Welcome to the documentation for using the SWIFT storage service at `SURFsara`_.
+The information on these pages will help you get started with SWIFT.
 We welcome your comments at helpdesk@surfsara.nl or your :ref:`contribution <doc-howto>` to help us improve the documentation.

 .. sidebar:: Need help?

-	Do you need help with this tutorial?
+	Do you need help with this?
 We are more than willing to assist!
 Just contact us at helpdesk@surfsara.nl.

 .. _basics: